Hello and welcome to my homepage.

 You have managed to find me, and you can now find out who I am.
 I'm not a native English speaker, so if you discover an error in my text, you can have it.

 My name is Sven Erik Matzen - if you know me, drop me an email to email@example.com.
 If you don't know me, you can contact me anyway by that address.

-My former employer was "Universal IT-Services GmbH" - the IT subsidiary of a German investment company called Universal Investment GmbH based in Frankfurt am Main.
+I also worked as a Software Architect for "Universal IT-Services GmbH" - the IT subsidiary of a German investment company called Universal Investment GmbH based in Frankfurt am Main.

 For six and a half years between 2008 and mid-2014, I was a member of a team of consultants for Web/Windows development, Microsoft based SOA and BI at SDX AG.
 We were developing solutions for top enterprises in banking, retail, and logistics.
 At SDX AG I was responsible for the IT infrastructure and the five to seven senior/principal consultants reporting to me.
 The projects I've done for SDX AG customers include point of sale web-applications for a German bank (member of architecture team), TFS Lab-Setup with Hyper-V-hosts that performs a fully automated build and deployment to virtual test machines and executes automated tests, security reviews, architecture, and technology talks for specific customers and internet facing web applications for fund analysis.